killermann/facilitator-cards/content/cards/popcorn-share.md

 prop_1: "None"
 prop_2: ""
 prop_3: ""
-explanation: "In response to a question or prompt, invite any participant who feels compelled to share, either by raising hands or speaking up.
-Generally, there is no expectation for everyone to share, or for people to only share once, but you can mix up the rules for participation.
+explanation: "In response to a question or prompt, invite any participant who feels compelled to share to do so, either by raising a hand or speaking up.
+Generally, there is no expectation for everyone to share or for people to only share once, but you can alter the rules for participation based on your goals.
 Repeat with new prompts as many times as you\'d like."
 longer_context: ""
 external_link: ""
 general_notes: ""